Deploy Secure Mesh Site v2 in AWS (ClickOps)

 Existing VPC Details

-In this procedure, a dual interface single-node CE site is being deployed.
-Since the site has two interfaces, two subnets are required.
+In this procedure, a dual interface single-node CE Site is being deployed.
+Since the Site has two interfaces, two subnets are required.
 One for SLI and the other for SLO.
 Both subnets are in the same AWS Availability Zone (AZ).
-In this example, us-west-1c
+In this example, us-west-1c is the AZ where the SLI and SLO subnets are located.

 The workload subnet is generally used, but it is not required to deploy a node for the CE Site.